 On this page

-Policies help you manage access to your applications and APIs.
-You can restrict access based on a number of conditions such as user and group membership, device, location, or time.
-You can also require more authentication steps for access to sensitive applications, such as confirmation of a push notification to a mobile device or re-authentication through an SMS one-time passcode.
+Policies are sets of rules that help you manage access to your apps and APIs.
+You can restrict access based on various conditions, such as user and group membership, device, location, or time.
+For accessing sensitive apps, you can require more authentication steps, like a push notification to a mobile device or an SMS one-time passcode.

 Policies are evaluated when a request is made.
 Rules in the policies define permissions that determine whether the request is allowed or denied.
 Policies are stored in Okta as JSON documents.